renderedtext/semaphore-docs-new/source/docs/secrets.md

 Form for a new configuration file will be shown where you can fill in file path, content and choose whether the content will be encrypted or not.

-After you've filled in the form, click "Save" and new configuration file should be added to the secret.
+After you've filled in the form, click "Save" and the new configuration file should be added to the secret.

 #### Editing and deleting a Configuration File from the secret